groboclown/pipit/api/README.md

 run as the AWS service interfaces get updated.
 You can transfer new files from the generated `api/boilerplate-routes.js` file into the `routes.js` file.

+## Auto-loading setup

+The setup for each service should load from the `lib/json-watch` library to read the configuration that should allow for loading the initial state.

+## S3

+Many of the APIs require references to S3.
+To simplify this, the S3 emulation for the back end is just a reference to a local file directory.